Interview with Jennifer Chung

 What do you think your next literary project will be?

 I have a first draft of a futuristic young adult novel (with robots!) set in the Pacific Northwest that I’d like to revise.
-I’m also working on a few short stories that I’m hoping will go somewhere.More stories like this by topic: Authors or color, Characters of color, Chinese-American authors, Women authors
+I’m also working on a few short stories that I’m hoping will go somewhere.More stories like this by topic: Characters of color, Chinese-American authors, Women authors